wessenstam/gts21/snow/snowcalm/snowcalm.rst

    .. figure:: images/21.png

 #.
-Once the app is provisioned, Alex can allow users to access and manage their VMs directly through Prism Central based on their Project entitlements.
+Once the app is provisioned, you can allow users to access and manage their VMs directly through Prism Central based on their Project entitlements.
 Try it out by logging into Prism Central as:

    - **Username** - *user##*@ntnxlab.local (ex. user01@ntnxlab.local)
    - **Password** - nutanix/4u